romainlafarguette/romainlafarguette.github.io/_pages/research.md

 sitemap: false
 ---

+### Macrofinancial Feedback, Bank Stress Testing and Capital Surcharges (2020)
+Draft available soon.
+With Tobias Adrian (IMF) and Jose Berrospide (Federal Reserve Board).

+*We develop  a framework  to assess  macrofinancial vulnerabilities  across the business  and financial  cycles, and  to calibrate  a countercyclical  capital buffer (CCyB)  to account  for those  vulnerabilities in  the context  of bank stress tests.
+A  parsimonious model captures the  dynamic relationship between bank  capital, financial  conditions, and  GDP growth,  quantifies the  causal impact  of shocks  to bank  capital on  the future  distribution of  financial conditions  and   future  downside   risks  to   GDP  growth,   and  estimates macrofinancial  feedback  effects.
+Our   model  calibrates  a  bank  capital surcharge, the  additional bank capital  that accounts for  the macrofinancial feedback---typically overlooked  in bank  stress tests---as  a macroprudential tool  to  avert banks'  amplification  of  shocks  to  the economy.
+Using  a Growth-at-Risk  based metric  as a  measure of  financial stability  risks, we calibrate the size and the timing of the CCyB, as the capital needed to offset the macrofinancial feedback across the business cycle.*

 ### Foreign Exchange Interventions Rules for Central Banks: A Risk-Based Framework (2020)
 Draft available soon.
 With Romain Veyrune (IMF).